binaryage/totalfinder-web/tweaks.md

 If you don't like TotalFinder icon in the Dock, you may switch to the original Finder icon.

-If you use some icon replacement pack.
-Please note that you have to restart Finder to see your custom icons after checking this option.
+If you use some icon replacement pack, please note that you have to restart Finder to see your custom icons after checking this option.

 ## Experimental